Submitting your shows & participation fees

-A brochure entry
+A brochure & website entry

 We are here to support you!
-There are never any guarantees that acts will sell out their shows at Leicester Comedy Festival, nor guarantees that you will make money by taking part in the festival.
+There are never any guarantees that acts will sell out their shows at Leicester Comedy Festival or the UK Kids' Comedy Festival, nor guarantees that you will make money by taking part in the festival.
 However, the team are here to support all our acts and promoters so please talk to us if you have any questions or want advice.

-We have a growing number of social media platforms and try and keep up to date with new platforms as they emerge.
-Our social media team manages all this and you should certainly ensure you take part on key platforms such as twitter and facebook.
 More details will be in the marketing guide but join in online to make the most of your festival experience.
-(We know that some acts increase their twitter followers by a considerable % when they take part in the festival so join in and use #votecomedy).
+(We know that some acts increase their twitter followers by a considerable amount when they take part in the festival so join in, tag @LeicsComedyFest and @kidscomedyfest.
+We also send regular e-newsletter to more than 5000 subscribers, promoting the different aspects of the festival and do newsletters about a variety of topics including shows in the county and fundraiser shows.

-A festival donation
+A Festival donation

-If you are able to make an additional donation to the charity that produces the festival we’d really appreciate it!
+If you are able to make an additional donation to the charity that produces the festivals we’d really appreciate it!
 We know many acts want to support the festivals long term future, however, we also know that some acts aren’t able to do this so we’ve decided not to increase the basic fees and to update the structure to be as fair as we can for acts.

 Like most festivals we are having to explore new ways to generating income.
 If every act donated £5, we would immediately raise £5,000.
 The best bit about doing this is that we can also claim gift aid on these donations so the government would pay us 25% on all donations which would increase this amount to £6,250